 No stranger to success, Rosen led Northern Michigan to a national championship as a first-year head coach in 1994, posting 20 or more wins eight times.
 He led Cal-State Bakersfield (1992-93) to a regional final and the Division II finals in his first two seasons as a head coach before joining Northern Michigan in 1994.
 Rosen helped guide Northern Michigan to another berth in the Division II finals in 1995, followed by a pair of semifinals before taking over the head coaching duties at Boise State in 1998 where he led the Broncos to an 18-9 record and second place in the Big West Conference.

-Rosen has coached Michigan's five AVCA All-Americans (Erin Moore, Paz, Zimmerman, Hunt and Cross) and all six of the Wolverines' AVCA All-Mideast Region honorees (Moore, Erin Bruzdzinski, Paz, Zimmerman, Hunt and Cross).
-Rosen has had 13 honorees on All-Big Ten squads, one Big Ten Defensive Player of the Year, one Mideast Region Freshman of the Year and 27 student-athletes earning 51 Academic All-Big Ten honors, with Moore earning CoSIDA Academic All-District honors in 2003 and Stesha Selsky picking up All-District honors in 2007.
+Rosen has coached Michigan's five AVCA All-Americans (Erin Moore, Paz, Zimmerman, Hunt and Cross) and all nine of the Wolverines' AVCA All-Region honorees (Moore, Erin Bruzdzinski, Paz, Zimmerman, Hunt, Cross, Toon, Dannemiller and Abby Cole).
+Rosen has had 14 honorees on All-Big Ten squads, one Big Ten Defensive Player of the Year, one Mideast Region Freshman of the Year and 30 student-athletes earning 57 Academic All-Big Ten honors, with Moore earning CoSIDA Academic All-District honors in 2003 and Stesha Selsky picking up All-District honors in 2007.